emqx/blog/en/202002/mqtt-x-guideline.md

 Broker SSL Port: 8883
 ```

-- If you plan to deploy MQTT Broker locally, we recommend that you  [download  EMQ X](https://github.com/emqx/emqx/releases) for installation and use.
-EMQ X is a fully open source, highly available, low latency, million-level distributed IoT MQTT 5.0 message server.
+- If you plan to deploy MQTT Broker locally, we recommend that you  [download  EMQX](https://github.com/emqx/emqx/releases) for installation and use.
+EMQX is a fully open source, highly available, low latency, million-level distributed IoT MQTT 5.0 message server.

-  Quickly install EMQ X by using Docker:
+  Quickly install EMQX by using Docker:

 ```shell
 docker run -d --name emqx -p 1883:1883 -p 8083:8083 -p 8883:8883 -p 8084:8084 -p 18083:18083 emqx/emqx